St Petersburg Unpaid Commissions and Bonuses Lawyers

 To file a complaint against a covered employer within Pinellas County, contact the Office of Human Rights at (727) 464-4880.
 Request to speak with the Intake Officer or submit your complaint online.
 Upon filing a complaint, it will be reviewed and processed.
 The employer will have 21 days from the date the Pinellas County Office of Human Rights Wage Theft department sends the notice to respond.
 Efforts will be made to resolve the matter through settlement or voluntary conciliation.
 If conciliation is declined or unsuccessful, and a settlement is not reached, the case will be scheduled for a hearing before the Special Magistrate.
 Note, retaliation for filing a complaint is unlawful and should be reported to the Pinellas County Office of Human Rights immediately.

 Initiating a complaint under the Pinellas County Wage Theft and Recovery Ordinance is just one aspect of the process to recover unpaid commissions or bonuses.
 Individuals seeking resolution for unpaid commissions or bonuses in St. Petersburg, Florida are advised to consult with a seasoned employment attorney.
 We can provide valuable guidance and representation, safeguarding your rights and ensuring full compensation for earned commissions.
-For a complimentary initial consultation, contact the accomplished legal team at Cantrell Astbury Kranz, P.A.
+For a complimentary initial consultation, contact the accomplished legal team at Cantrell Schuette, P.A.
 Reach out today at (727) 509-6555 or coordinator@caklegal.com.